yosh1tsune/looking-for-talents/README.md

 ### With Docker

-To generate project images, install yarn and ruby dependencies, and setup de app database, run:
+To generate project images and ruby dependencies, and setup de app database, run:

 ```
 docker-compose build